Claude Niépce

 Chromolithograph depicting Louis Jacques Mande Daguerre and Claude Félix Abel Niépce.

-Claude Félix Abel Niépce (1764 – early 1828) was a French inventor and the older brother of the more celebrated Nicéphore Niépce.
+Claude Félix Abel Niépce (/fr/; 1764 – early 1828) was a French inventor and the older brother of the more celebrated Nicéphore Niépce.
 Claude traveled to England to try to find a sponsor for their internal combustion engine and died there.
 His brother's later successful development of photography has eclipsed the part played by Claude.